Raziel7893/WindowsGSM.BlackMesa/README.md

-# BlackMesa - Not Working dueto ...
-I don't know why
+# BlackMesa - does not work on the same pc as the game client
 🧩 Plugin for WindowsGSM to run a dedicated server for Black Mesa

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!